AidanWestphal/VARe-ID/OSC_INSTRUCTIONS.md

 4. When you create the job, wait for it to start and click **"Connect to VS Code"**.

 ### Getting the code
 You'll now need to set up your Python environment and get the source code for this repository.
 I used Miniconda but you can use whatever.
-Also note you can drag and drop files into the VS Code file system from your computer.
 1. In the VS Code terminal, clone this repository through `git clone https://github.com/ziesski/GGR.git`
 2. Download your desired conda installer and drag it into the VS Code file system.
 Download the Linux x86 version.
 You can get Anaconda/Miniconda at [https://www.anaconda.com/download/success](https://www.anaconda.com/download/success).
+3. On the OSC OnDemand page, navigate to **"Files"** and upload the installer from above.
-3. In the VS Code terminal, execute this via `./[name of installer].sh` *If you have a `Permission Denied` error you need to give execute permissions to the executable via `chmod +rwx [name of installer].sh`*
+4. In the VS Code terminal, execute this via `./[name of installer].sh` *If you have a `Permission Denied` error you need to give execute permissions to the executable via `chmod +rwx [name of installer].sh`*

 ### Running the code
 Now that you have conda installed along with the code, you can directly follow the instructions in the **README**.
-Make sure to do it in the VS Code terminal and remember you can drag and drop files.
-Note that you might also have an issue with video permissions.
-If so, repeat the same `chmod` step for the names of the videos.
+To upload your videos and SRT files, do so at the **"Files"** section on the OnDemand page.